 Marygrove College recognizes the residential environment as a learning experience.
 The residence hall program not only offers food and housing, but also offers students educational and social opportunities that promote growth and self-fulfilment.
 Through combined efforts of the residence hall staff and various student organizations, we are able to develop a sense of community and promote student involvement.
 The success of the residence hall program depends directly upon student commitment to self and to the residence hall community.

 Applications are for a space in the residence hall.
 The Office of Residence Life will make every attempt to accommodate a student's request but reserves the right to make assignments as it seems necessary.
-Prior to moving in, students must submit a $250.00 security deposit/reservation fee that will be returned at the end of the academic year if the student has requested and has a zero balance with the college.
+Prior to moving in, students must submit a $100 room hold deposit/reservation fee that will be returned at the end of the academic year if the student has requested and has a zero balance with the college.

 The College reserves the right to transfer students when suites are not filled and prior notice is given.
 Students who wish to change room assignments must receive permission from the Office of Residence Life.
 Students who refuse to participate in room consolidation will be billed for a single room.
 If the demand is high for residence hall space, the College reserves the right to refuse single space requests.
 Students who move to another room without written authorization will be subjected to disciplinary action which could include cancellation of this agreement.